USA Hockey Arena

 The USA Hockey Arena is a multi-purpose arena in Plymouth Township, Michigan, opened in 1996.
 Originally known as the Compuware Sports Arena, its name was shortened to Compuware Arena on September 11, 2007, to better market the venue for non-sporting events it hosted.
 It was renamed again to USA Hockey Arena in 2015 when the USA Hockey Foundation purchased the arena.

 History

-Peter Karmanos, the President of Compuware and owner of the Detroit Whalers, arranged to build the Whalers a new home as soon as the 1995–96 season ended after playing that season at Oak Park Ice Arena and The Palace of Auburn Hills.
+Peter Karmanos, president of Compuware and owner of the Detroit Whalers, arranged to build the Whalers a new home as soon as the 1995–96 season ended after playing that season at Oak Park Ice Arena and The Palace of Auburn Hills.
 The Compuware Sports Arena was constructed in six months' time, ready for the 1996–97 season.
 The team remained the Detroit Whalers after moving to Plymouth Township and then were renamed the Plymouth Whalers in 1997–98.